s1120258/job-tracker-backend/docs/API_SPEC.md

 # 📑 API Specification

-This document describes the API endpoints for the Job Tracker backend.
+This document describes the API endpoints for the ResMatch backend.
 All endpoints are prefixed from the root (no `/api/v1`).

 ---